 The tenancy agreement can include other things you and your landlord agree to.
 For example:

 - house rules, as long as they do not take away your rights as a tenant

 - limits on renting your room to someone else

 Your tenancy agreement can also say that your landlord may enter your room or apartment to do cleaning or repairs, or to check on your condition.
 If you agree to have someone check on your condition, you have the right to change this at any time by telling your landlord this in writing.
 But if you agree that your landlord can enter your room or apartment for other reasons, you cannot change this later, unless your landlord also agrees.

 You can end your tenancy agreement at any time as long as you give the proper notice.
 This is true even if the agreement is for a certain length of time, such as a year, and that time is not up yet.
 Also, the date your tenancy ends does not have to be the last day of a month.
 It can be any day.

 If you give proper notice, you do not have to pay rent for any time after the day your tenancy ends.
-If you move out sooner and a new tenant rents your place, the landlord cannot charge you for the days that the new tenant has the right to live there.
+If you move out sooner and a new tenant rents your place before your notice period is over, the landlord cannot charge you for the days that the new tenant has the right to live there.